CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC-TC/Tools-and-Methods/BB_sSOA.md

-# Crypto Service Manager
+# sSOA

 ## BB Tags(s)
 <!-- Tag(s) define in which area(s) (cloud, in-vehicle) the BB is executed, and what type of BB it is (tool, process, microservice) -->
-BB-SC
+BB-SC-TC

 ## Functional Clusters
 <!-- In which Functional Cluster the BB be located; if none of the existing fit new required -->
-Security
+Tools and Methods

 ## Layer
 <!-- AppLayer, MWLayer, OSLayer, HWLayer -->
-MWLayer

 ## Known Implementation